mikeal/centerless/README.md

 *de-located* from its singular location address.
 One-way hash functions and derivative one-way cryptography are used to arrive at a hash based address that relies upon no authority or central location since anyone implementing the algorithm can produce proof.
-This also means that consensus and compatibility are determined by algorithmic compatibility rather than specification.
+This also means that consensus and compatibility are determined by algorithmic compatibility rather than specification alignment.

 In both of these systems (centralized and de-centralized),
 * there is an address,